renesas/ra-fsp-examples/example_projects/ek_ra6m3/NetX_dhcpv4_client/NetX_dhcpv4_client_ek_ra6m3_ep/readme.txt

  	Supported Board EK_RA6M3/EK_RA6M4/EK_RA6M5:
 	i.
 Connect RA board to Host machine using micro usb cable. ii. connect LAN cable on RA board at ethernet port and other end connect to ethernet switch/router.

+NOTE  : On RA MCUs with TrustZone, IDAU boundaries are programmed by this project due to the use of Ethernet and EDMAC peripherals.
+        Consequentially, it is necessary to connect the serial programming interface to meet this requirement.